akinsho/toggleterm.nvim/README.md

 ```vim
 :ToggleTerm size=40 dir=~/Desktop direction=horizontal
 ```

+If a `count` is not given this command defaults to "smart toggling", which can have different effects according to the config value `toggle_strategy`:

+- `toggle_strategy = "first"`: When no terminals are open, use the first (non-hidden) terminal by ID.
+  If terminals are open, close them in order.
+- `toggle_strategy = "by_tabpage"`: When no terminals are open, use a terminal with an ID corresponding the the current tab number.
+If terminals are open, close them in order.
+- `toggle_strategy = "by_window"`: When no terminals are open, use a terminal with an ID corresponding the the current window number.
+If terminals are open, close them in order.

 If `dir` is specified on creation toggle term will open at the specified directory.
 If the terminal has already been opened at a particular directory it will remain in that directory.